Self-Refining Language Model Anonymizers via Adversarial Distillation: Self-refining language model anonymizers

 \subsection{Iterative self-refinement}

-Once trained, the anonymizer performs iterative self-refinement to improve its outputs without external model feedback.
-At each step $t$, the model infers private attributes and evaluates utility for the current anonymization $x_t$, producing inferred attributes $\mathcal{P}_t^\pi$ and utility measures $\mathcal{U}_t^\pi$.
-The model then generates a refined anonymization $x_{t+1} \sim \pi(\cdot \mid x_t, \mathcal{P}_t^\pi, \mathcal{U}_t^\pi)$, conditioned on the privacy and utility evaluations.
+Once trained, the anonymizer performs iterative self-refinement to improve its outputs without relying on external model feedback.
+At each step $t$, the model infers private attributes and evaluates the utility of the current anonymization $x_t$, producing inferred attributes $\mathcal{P}_t^\pi$ and utility measures $\mathcal{U}_t^\pi$.
+It then generates a refined anonymization

+conditioned on the privacy and utility evaluations.
 This process continues until a desired privacy-utility trade-off is achieved or a fixed iterations limit is reached.
-In contrast to prior work that depends on external, proprietary LLMs, our self-refining anonymizer enables fully local, privacy-preserving inference with a single model that performs both generation and critique.
-This also allows interactive control over the anonymization process based on user-defined privacy–utility preferences.
+In contrast to prior work that relies on external, proprietary LLMs, our self-refining anonymizer enables fully local, privacy-preserving inference using a single model that performs both generation and critique.
+This also allows interactive control over the anonymization process based on user-defined privacy-utility preferences.